IMMM-SFA/naturf/docs/source/contributing.rst

     git commit -m '<my short message>'

-  Changes to the documenation can be made in the ``naturf/docs/source`` directory containing the RST files.
+  Changes to the documentation can be made in the ``naturf/docs/source`` directory containing the RST files.
 To view your changes, ensure you have the development dependencies of **naturf** installed and run the following from the ``naturf/docs/source`` directory:

   .. code-block:: bash